Devolved English parliament: Others

-Several groups are working to raise this issue of a devolved English parliament, including the Campaign for an English Parliament, the English Constitutional Convention and English Commonwealth.
-The English Democrats also support the creation of an English parliament.
+Other political parties which have campaigned for an English Parliament are the English Democrats, and the UK Independence Party (UKIP).
 Electoral support for English nationalist parties is low, however, even though there is public support for many of the policies they espouse.
 The English Democrats gained just 64,826 votes in the 2010 UK general election, accounting for 0.3 % of all votes cast in England.

+Since 1997, the Campaign for an English Parliament (CEP) has been campaigning for a referendum on an English Parliament.

+Several groups are working to raise this issue of a devolved English parliament include the English Constitutional Convention and English Commonwealth.

 Public opinion

-A 2007 poll of 1,953 people throughout Great Britain carried out for BBC Newsnight, found 61 % support among the English for a parliament of their own, with 51 % of Scots and 48 % of Welsh people favouring the same.
-An earlier ICM poll of 869 English people in November 2006 produced a slightly higher majority of 68 % backing the establishment of such a body.
+A 2007 poll of 1,953 people throughout Great Britain carried out for BBC Newsnight, found 61% support among the English for a parliament of their own, with 51% of Scots and 48% of Welsh people favouring the same.
+An earlier ICM poll of 869 English people in November 2006 produced a slightly higher majority of 68% backing the establishment of such a body.

 A 2014 poll by Cardiff and Edinburgh universities found that 54% of English people surveyed agreed with a devolved parliament, while 20% neither agreed nor disagreed, 15% disagreed, and 10% were undecided.